 - eC-panel by Eurocircuits.
 You set the Repeat (number of circuits) needed in X and Y. You can now choose: the PCB separation method, the Panel border around the panel, and the PCB spacing between the circuits.
 Tick the Panel without cross-outs box if it is important that your panels only have good circuits in them.
 This is a free option.
 More on Eurocircuits panels.

 - Customer panel by Eurocircuits.
 You provide a drawing showing how you want the panel made.
 The panel must meet our minimum specifications

 - Customer panel by customer.
 You provide a single set of Gerber files for the panel you want.
 The panel must meet our minimum specifications.

 - If you want to put 2 or more different designs on a single panel, use Customer panel by Eurocircuits or Customer panel by customer.
 The panel should have an even copper balance.
 There is no surcharge for multiple designs on one panel.

 - eC-registration compatible.
 This relates to stencil orders, see below.

 Note: foil and end (finished) copper.
 When we plate through the holes we plate an average 25 microns of copper onto the outer layer tracks and pads.
 For 35μm/1oz. nominal finished copper thickness we start with 18μm foil.
 Inner layers of multilayers are not plated up, so the end copper thickness is that of the foil.

 - Select buildup.
-The Board Buildup wizard shows the different Eurocircuits predefined buildups including board and copper thicknesses for each number of layers.
+The Board Buildup Editor shows the different Eurocircuits predefined buildups including board and copper thicknesses for each number of layers.
 The coin symbol shows which options add to the cost or are non-poolable .

 - Extra PTH runs & Extra press cycles.
 These are used to price blind and buried vias.
 If you need blind/buried vias, send us your data using Ask quotation so that our engineers can evaluate your requirements.